maxmouchet/net-ops/README.md

 # send 'no spanning-tree bpduguard'
 ```

-These methods allow you to write script that are easily readable but you can do much more by combining them with the [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) that Net::Ops provides.
+These methods allow you to write a script that are easily readable, but you can do much more by combining them with the [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) that Net::Ops provides.

 #### Domain-specific language